bernardpeh/songbird/readme.md

     prefix:   /
 ```

-means update or insert this snippet in ~/songbird/www/songbird/app/config/routing.yml
+means update or insert this snippet in ~/songbird/symfony/app/config/routing.yml

-or it could mean a comment for you to action like so
+or it could mean a comment for you to action like

 ```
 # you should commit your changes now.